August in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Free yoga in a park in Mokotów

-Every Sunday until the end of September.
-Location: Pole Mokotowskie Park, 9.30 am, location on Google MapsFacebook event in Polish.
+Every Sunday until September 27.
+Location: Pole Mokotowskie Park, 10 am, location on Google MapsFacebook event in Polish.
 The classes are free, but if you’d like to show your appreciation to the teacher, consider donating to the hat.

 Free yoga in a park in Ursynów/Kabaty

-Every Saturday until August 30.
-Location: Park przy Bażantarni, Przy Bażantarni Street (location on Google map), 9.30 am, free entrance.
-Facebook event in Polish.
+Every Saturday until September 5.
+Location: Park przy Bażantarni, Przy Bażantarni Street (location on Google map), 10 am, free entrance.
+More in Polish.
+Updates (in case of bad weather) on Facebook.

 Free outdoor yoga in Praga

-Every Saturday until September 20.
-Location: Centrum Praskie Koneser (Praga Koneser Center), Plac Konesera (Praga), free entrance, 10.30 am.
-Facebook event in Polish.
+Every Sunday in August.
+Location: Centrum Praskie Koneser (Praga Koneser Center), Plac Konesera, Scena pod Kominem (Praga), free entrance, 10 am.
+More in Polish.

 Ideas for things to do in Warsaw in August – INDOOR